Mayamariaruth/lohana/README.md

 ![ERD](docs/images/erd.png)

 ### Color scheme
-I adapted the colors on the site to my hero image so it would look more cohesive across the site and the colors are also very Caribbean-themed.
-I generated the colors from the hero image on [Coolors](https://coolors.co/).
+I wanted a simple and elegant color scheme to match the theme of the site.
+After creating a basic logo, I decided to use the I generated the colors from the hero image on [Coolors](https://coolors.co/).

 I utilized the Contrast grid by Eightshapes to test my color combos so the colors complied with the highest accessibility.